 Pizzeria da Filippo is one of the best tapas places in the city with a holiday-feeling garden out back.
 If you’re scratching your head wondering why a place calling itself a pizzeria, you’re enthusiastic head scratching is not misplaced.
 We were also confused when our Spanish friend announced as we approached the arched entrance, ‘this is the place’, while claiming that we had arrived at one of the best spots for Spanish tapas in the city.

 Within a typical setting you’d see in Spain – a white walled, massive courtyard, filled with big groups of people, floored with gravel, red and white table clothes – is like another world which one could easily walk by everyday along Thaliastrasse, without knowing it exists.

-Café Diglas on Schottengasse may look like just another traditional Viennese coffeehouses in the first district, but when you walk through the café to the back, well, you’ll be in for a surprise!
-Awaiting you will be a huge green oasis of a garden from the coffeehouse where you’re surrounded by chestnut trees.
+Café Diglas on Schottengasse may look like just another traditional Viennese coffeehouse in the first district, but when you walk through the café to the back, well, you’ll be in for a surprise!
+Awaiting you is a huge green oasis of a garden from the coffeehouse where you’re surrounded by chestnut trees.

 If you don’t know the legend that is Cafe Diglas, the coffeehouse serves up quality coffee and cakes, as well as a raft of traditional Austrian dishes.
 Oh, and the interior is just as charming as the chestnut tree fringed garden.